Mastering Comparison Operators in Python

 Basic Comparison Operators

-These operators allow you to compare two values and return a Boolean result — True
+These operators allow you to compare two values and return a Boolean result — True or False.
+If you’ve done basic math before, you’ll feel right at home.

 Let’s assume: